smart-lty/nano-PEARL/README.md

 ```
 ⚠️ When you directly use pip for installation, you may encounter that build flash-attn needs torch installed.
 In this case, you should **install torch first**, and then re-run the installation command.

-⚠️ If the installation of flash-attn is very slow, we strongly recommand you to download a whl file and **build flash attn from wheel**.
+⚠️ If the installation of flash-attn is very slow, we strongly recommend that you download a whl file and **build flash attn from wheel**.

 ## ✨ Key Features